lwtan90/ATTRACTgenome/README.md

 Step 4: run PCA to identify population stratification, and divide samples into chinese/indian/malays
 Step 5: Ancestry-specific calculation to identify ancestry-level-common-variants
 Step 6: extract RARE SNPs (excluding those which are common at ancestry level) MAF<0.01
 Step 7: If you want to obtain samples which are clearly defined as chinese/malay/indian, use the following files.
-Else, the above file is ok, and you can adjust for population stratification later in model using the PC values
+Else, the above file in STep 6 is ok, and you can adjust for population stratification later in model using the PC values

 </details>